Bank Accounts After Brexit - One Year Later

-While the United Kingdom made its departure from the European Union official on 31 January, there are still details to refine as it continues to define its relationship with its former partners.
+It’s been almost a year since the United Kingdom made its departure from the European Union, but there are still questions about how its relationship with its former partners will work.
 What is the story with banking after Brexit?

-First, is my money safe in the bank after Brexit?
+Is my money safe in the bank after Brexit?

-The Financial Services Compensation Scheme (FSCS) covers all British current and savings accounts, as well as any cash ISAs you may have in credit unions, banks or building societies.
+The Financial Services Compensation Scheme (FSCS) covers all British current and savings accounts, as well as any Individual Savings Accounts you may have in credit unions, banks or building societies.

-Banks leaving London after Brexit
+Banks after Brexit

-You can open a bank account abroad, and another alternative is an offshore bank account.
-Why consider the offshore option?
-That’s because EU bank accounts after Brexit, except those created explicitly for non-residents, will have residency restrictions imposed.
-While some EU banks will let you open an account with a passport, you may have to maintain a minimum deposit threshold or pay for a policy not to get charged any additional fees.
+You can open a bank account abroad; or, another alternative is an offshore bank account.
+Why should you consider the offshore option?
+Well, EU bank accounts opened after Brexit will have residency restrictions imposed, except those created explicitly for non-residents.
+While some EU banks will let you open an account with a passport, you may have to maintain a minimum deposit threshold or pay for a policy to avoid added fees.

 Many offshore banks also allow you to hold a balance in multiple currencies.
-If you’re interested in opening an offshore bank account, there are some criteria you should keep in mind when picking the bank for you.
+If you’re interested in opening an offshore bank account, there are some criteria you should keep in mind when picking the right bank for you.

 With the help, advice and connections offered by Europe Emirates Group, those possibilities are ready today.